Functorial Neural Architectures from Higher Inductive Types: From Specifications to Architectures

 Formalized in Cubical Agda (\texttt{TransportCoherence.agda}). \end{proof}

-\begin{remark}[Strict vs.\ up-to-reparametrization] The continuous concatenation formula of Definition~\ref{def:parloop} (run $L_1$ at double speed, then $L_2$) is associative only up to reparametrization of~$[0,1]$.
-In the implementation, $\oplus$ is point-cloud list-append, which is strictly associative.
-The strict functoriality of Theorem~\ref{thm:transport-comp}(a) relies on this discrete representation.
-In the continuous setting, the same result holds as a monoidal functor up to coherent reparametrization isomorphisms---a standard situation in homotopy theory, where path concatenation is associative only up to higher coherence. \end{remark}
+\begin{remark}[Implementation realization] In the implementation, parametric loops are represented as discrete point clouds, so $\oplus$ becomes list concatenation.
+This operation is strictly associative, so the implementation does not require the reparametrization quotient used in the continuous definition.
+In the continuous setting, strictness is obtained at the level of the quotient, as in the strictification of the bicategory of parametric maps. \end{remark}

-Put simply: the transport decoder composes by list-append, and list-append is associative with an empty list as unit.
-No learning is involved in the composition step---it is a structural identity that holds for every parameter value and every word length.
+Concretely: the transport decoder composes by list-append, with the empty list as unit.
+The composition step involves no learning.
+The equation $\D(w_1 \cdot w_2) = \D(w_1) \oplus \D(w_2)$ holds for every choice of parameters and every word length.

 \begin{remark}[When the 2-cell matters] On $T^2$ and $S^1 \vee S^1$, the 2-cell $H$ is either trivially satisfiable (abelian: any ordering is homotopic) or absent (free: no relations to witness).
 On $K$, the relation $bab^{-1} = a^{-1}$ is non-trivial: after composing $g_b \oplus g_a \oplus g_{b^{-1}}$, the result must be homotopic to $g_{a^{-1}}$.
 Without $H$, the transport decoder generates geometrically correct segments but globally incoherent loops---it ignores the frame flip.
 With $H$, the decoder learns the deformation. \end{remark}